barilee/freecodecamp/README.md

-# freecodecamp-sources
+# freecodecamp
-This repository is used as storage to hold the source-code of my freecodecamp tutorial tasks or assignments.
+This is a personal repository is used as storage for my freecodecamp tutorials.